 The present application form is common to the GSP Schemes of four entities, the Union (EU), Norway, Switzerland and Turkey (the entities).
 Please note, however, that the respective GSP schemes of these entities may differ in terms of country and product coverage.
-Consequently, a given registration will only be effective for the purpose of exports under the GSP scheme(s) that consider(s) your country as a beneficiary country.
+Consequently, a given registration will only be effective for the purpose of exports under the GSP scheme(s) that consider(s) your

-3 The indication of EORI number is mandatory for EU exporters and re-consignors.
+4 The indication of EORI number is mandatory for EU exporters and re-consignors.
 For exporters in beneficiary countries.
 Norway, Switzerland and Turkey, the indication of TIN is mandatory.

-including verification of accounting records and visits to his premises by the European Commission or Member States authorities, as well as the authorities of Norway, Switzerland and Turkey (applicable only to exporters in beneficiary countries). - Undertakes to request his removal from the system, should he no longer meet the conditions for exporting any goods under the scheme. - Undertakes to request his removal from the system, should he no longer intend to export such goods under the scheme.
-Place, da te, signature of authorised signatory, name and job title specific and informed consent of exporter to the publication of his data on the public be dis and di his co ndersigned is hereby informed that the information supplied in this application may closed to the public via the public website.
-The undersigned accepts the publication isclosure of this information via the public website.
-The undersigned may withdraw onsent to the publication of this information via the public website by sending a st to the competent authorities responsible for the registration.
-Place, date, signature of authorised signatory, name and job title 7.
-Box f or official use by competent authority Regis Numb Date o pplicant is registered under the following number: tration per of registration from which the registration is valid Signa ture and stamp
+European Commission or Member States authorities, as well as the authorities of Norway, Switzerland and Turkey (applicable only to exporters in beneficiary countries).

+- Undertakes to request his removal from the system, should he no longer meet the conditions for exporting any goods under the scheme. - Undertakes to request his removal from the system, should he no longer intend to export such goods under the scheme.

+Place, date, signature of authorised signatory, name and job title

+6. Prior specific and informed consent of exporter to the publication of his data on the public website

+The undersigned is hereby informed that the information supplied in this application may be disclosed to the public via the public website.
+The undersigned accepts the publication and disclosure of this information via the public website.
+The undersigned may withdraw his consent to the publication of this information via the public website by sending a request to the competent authorities responsible for the registration.

+Place, date, signature of authorised signatory, name and job title

+7. Box for official use by competent authority

+The applicant is registered under the following number:

+Registration

+Number

+Date of registration.

+Date from which the registration is valid

+Signature and stamp